Probate Q&A Series

 2. Prepare and File the Complaint

-If an agreement fails, prepare a complaint in superior court for the county where the property lies.
+If an agreement fails, prepare a complaint before the clerk of superior court for the county where the property lies.
 The complaint must include:

-• Names and addresses of all co-owners (defendants).
+• Names and addresses of all co-owners (respondents).

 • Property description.